cantaloupe-project/cantaloupe/README.md

 source format* is contained within the response to an information request (`/iiif/{identifier}/info.json`).

-### ImageIoProcessor
+### Java2dProcessor

-ImageIoProcessor uses the Java ImageIO framework to load and process images in a native-Java way.
+Java2dProcessor uses the Java ImageIO framework and Java2D API to load and process images in a native-Java way.
 This is a good processor to get started with as it has no external dependencies and works out-of-the-jar.

 ImageIO, as its name implies, is simply an I/O interface that does not care about image formats, and therefore the list of formats supported by this processor varies depending on the codec JARs available in the classpath.

-ImageIoProcessor buffers entire source images in RAM, and is therefore memory-intensive.
+Java2dProcessor buffers entire source images in RAM, and is therefore memory-intensive.
 Large amounts of RAM and fast storage help.
 To avoid OutOfMemoryErrors, it's a good idea to allow for a very large heap size.
 (To allow 16GB, add the `-Xmx16g` flag to the launch command.)